priyankpatil/myresumeagent/README.md

 ## ✨ What Makes This Special?

-This isn't just another resume parser.
+This let's you tell your story in a visually pleasing dashboard format.
 It's a **complete professional storytelling platform** that:

 - 📊 **Visualizes Your Career Journey** with interactive, responsive charts
 - 🤖 **Answers Questions** about your experience using AI-powered semantic search